Plastic Surgery for Forehead Osteoma Removal

 - Coronal Removal

-- Coronal approach to forehead osteoma removal uses an incision behind the hairline.
-This surgery option is used to hide the scar and may be needed for larger osteomas.
-The incision allows access to the osteoma while hiding the scar behind the hairline, but it does come with some drawbacks.
-Patients may experience scalp numbness after the procedure, which can last for months or may be permanent.
-There is a risk of injury to the facial nerve, which could cause multiple issues.
+- Coronal approach to forehead osteoma removal uses an incision across the top part of the scalp.
+This surgery option is used to hide the scar in the scalp.
+This surgical approach is opted used by neurosurgeons for brain surgery and by plastic surgeons to repair complicated facial fractures.
+This approach has some significant drawbacks.
+The incision is very long, patients may experience scalp numbness which can last for months or may be permanent, and there is a risk of injury to the facial nerve, which could cause multiple issues.

 - Anterior Hairline Incision

 - Another option for access the osteoma is a hairline incision.
 In this approach, the incision is within or just behind the hairline.
 The benefit of this type of incision is that it can be completely hidden within the hairline.
 In fact, by cutting the skin in a certain angle, hair can grow within the scar making it nearly invisible.
 The incision can be kept quite small to minimize any risk of numbness.
 The shortcoming of this approach is that for osteomas that are situated lower in the forehead (near the brow), this incision needs to be longer which can increase the risk of numbness and scar visibility.

 - Endoscopic Plastic Surgery